Django Unchained: Costume design

-Django's valet costume was inspired by Thomas Gainsborough's oil painting, The Blue Boy (c.
+Django's valet costume, seen here on display at the Academy Museum, was inspired by Thomas Gainsborough's oil painting, The Blue Boy (c.
 1770).

 In a January 2013 interview with Vanity Fair, costume designer Sharen Davis said much of the film's wardrobe was inspired by spaghetti Westerns and other works of art.
 For Django's wardrobe, Davis and Tarantino watched the television series Bonanza and referred to it frequently.
 The pair even hired the hatmaker who designed the hat worn by the Bonanza character Little Joe, played by Michael Landon.
 Davis described Django's look as a "rock-n-roll take on the character".
 Django's sunglasses were inspired by Charles Bronson's character in The White Buffalo (1977).
 Davis used Thomas Gainsborough oil painting The Blue Boy (c.
 1770) as a reference for Django's valet outfit.

 In the final scene, Broomhilda wears a dress similar to that of Ida Galli's character in Blood for a Silver Dollar (1965).
 Davis said the idea of Calvin Candie's costume came partly from Rhett Butler, and that Don Johnson's signature Miami Vice look inspired Big Daddy's cream-colored linen suit in the film.
 King Schultz's faux chinchilla coat was inspired by Telly Savalas in Kojak.
 Davis also revealed that many of her costume ideas did not make the final cut of the film, leaving some unexplained characters such as Zoë Bell's tracker, who was intended to drop her bandana to reveal an absent jaw.